armbrustlab/NWPac_amplicon/README.md

 # NWPac_amplicon
 Fully reproducible, cloud- or cluster-ready pipeline for workup of 16S/18S amplicon sequence data.
 Currently configured to process data from three cruises in the NW Pacific Ocean.

+## Software we'll need
+These scripts and directions assume you are beginning with a blank machine image -- i.e., with nothing but the operating system and the standard preinstalled packages.
+Depending on your platform, you may already have some or all of the necessary software installed.
+If so, go ahead and skip right to the processing scripts.
+To execute the scripts in this pipeline, you'll need:

+   * **Python 2.7**, with the **[Biopython package](http://biopython.org/wiki/Download)** and all its dependencies
+   * a working version of **git**
+   * **[mothur](https://www.mothur.org/wiki/Download_mothur)** (may require the package **boost**, depending on your platform)
+   * the ability to execute both **python2** and **mothur** anywhere from the command line (ensure the binaries are in your PATH or you have the appropriate symbolic links)
+   * a configured instance of **rclone**, if you will be accessing your .fastq files from a Dropbox or Google Drive location

+If you don't have some or all of these installed, you don't know what any of this means, or you're starting from scratch: Never fear -- that's what these directions are for.

 ## First step: Machine prep and provisioning
 First, we'll initialize, start up and provision a cloud computing instance or local Vagrant box.
-These scripts and directions assume you are beginning with a blank machine image -- i.e., with nothing but the operating system and the standard preinstalled packages.
-Depending on your platform, you may already have some or all of the necessary software installed.
-If so, go ahead and skip right to the one of the processing scripts.

 ### Option 1: Use an AWS machine image